 Some people have trouble with idiomatic speech and metaphor, like, *sigh,* thinking Chicken of the Sea tuna is from some kind of underwater chicken, I guess one that wears a snorkel.
 What can you do?

-“MARSHALL LAW” — This is a comic book, not a jurisdiction.
-As the comic title, it is a play on words.
-But now people start writing “marshall law,” confusing the “law man,” “marshall,” with “martial” as in “military,” and “martial law” of course being military takeover.
+“MARSHALL LAW” — This is a game character, not a jurisdiction.
+As the character, it is a play on words.
+But now people start writing “marshal(l) law,” confusing the “law man,” “marshal,” with “martial” as in “military,” and “martial law” of course being military takeover.

 “PANTY ANTE” — “Penny ante,” is used as a descriptive for anything with a low threshold of entry, from low-stakes poker, where you ante up for a penny.
 What kind of poker this guy is playing, we aren’t sure.